orsonteodoro/nano-ycmd/README.md

 #####When will it be considered ready for review to be included in the official GNU nano?

-After the UX has been polished.
+After the UX has been polished and all the features are feature complete.
+If they do not want to include this patchset, we will fork nano.
+I want this merged eventually if possible or someone do it if I am gone or no longer working on it.

 #####Can I install both vanilla nano and nano-ycmd along side each other?